djdt/pewpew/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to pewpew's documentation!
+Welcome to |pewpew|'s documentation!

 ===============================

-Pewpew is an open-source LA-ICP-MS data import and processing application, based on the python library pewlib_.
+|pewpew| is an open-source LA-ICP-MS data import and processing application, based on the python library
+pewlib_.

 .. toctree::